fuqunaga/PrefsGUI/README.md

 ```

 You can customize by placing PrefsWrapperPathCustom in the scene and set `_path` field.
-also can use the Special folders and enviroment variables.
+also can use the Special folders and environment variables.
 ```
 - %dataPath% -> Application.dataPath
 - %companyName% -> Application.companyName